 When you optimize your Google Business Profile listing, you’re giving potential customers all of the information they could want after being introduced to your business.
 Complete all of the sections and optimize your Google listing with important phrases and keywords—seeing repeated terms consistently across your touch points can have an impact on the language used by a reviewer.

 Already have a solid Google business listing?
-Try using the following tips to make your Google My Business Listing better:
+Try using the following tips to make your Google Business Profile Listing better:

 - Choose the Best Categories for Your Business

 - Include Your Products & Services

 - Optimize Your Business Description

 - Utilize Question & Answers

 Use the Keywords You Want Your Customers to Use